What is Fourth-Party Risk vs. Third-Party Risk?

 Written by Kaitlyn Graham

-But what is third-party vs fourth-party risk and how can you efficiently manage both.
-Let’s look at the difference and how you can factor both into your cyber risk management strategy.
+But what exactly is the difference between third-party vs. fourth-party risk, and how can you efficiently manage both?
+Let’s break it down, and explore how you can incorporate both into your cyber risk management strategy.

 What is third-party risk?

 Third parties are vendors, suppliers, or partners that your organization depends on to execute its business strategy.
-Third-party risk represents the cyber threat that these vendor relationships carry, including cybersecurity, regulatory, financial, and operational risk.
-Often these parties are directly connected to your network or have connected software that resides on your network.
+Third-party risk refers to the cyber, regulatory, financial, and operational risks these relationships introduce, especially when vendors have direct access to your systems, data, or network-connected software.

 Examples of potentially risky third-party vendors include: